williamzujkowski/Adjective-Noun-Generator/README.md

 Once the application is running, you can generate random adjective-noun combinations by using the web interface.
 The form allows you to specify:
 - Number of combinations (1-50) (default: 10)
 - Starting letter (default: "a")
-- Minimum and maximum word length
+- Minimum and maximum word length (default min: 1, max: 250)
-- Minimum vowel count
+- Minimum vowel count (default: 1)
-- Minimum consonant count
+- Minimum consonant count (default: 1)
 - Whether the words should be palindromes

 ### Example Request